 |Paperwork Burden Statement

-this information collection is estimated to average 120 hours per response, including the time
+is 1845-0077.
+Public reporting burden for this collection of information is estimated to average 120 hours per response,

-individual submission of this form, write directly to: Grants & Campus-Based Division,
+individual submission of this form, please contact the Grants & Campus-Based Division Call Center directly at

 This site contains the TCLI program, developed by the U.S. Department of Education, enabling state and territorial education agencies to report to the Department low-income elementary and secondary schools and educational service agencies that qualify teachers for cancellation under the Federal Perkins/National Direct Student Loan, Federal Family Education Loan (FFEL), and William D. Ford Federal Direct Loan (DL) programs.

 How do I access the information in the TCLI Directory?

 If you are a member of the public (such as a student, teacher, or a college) searching to see that an elementary or secondary school or an educational service agency is listed in the Directory to qualify a teacher for loan cancellations or TEACH Grant service obligations, just click the Search button above and narrow your search by state or school name.

 How do I know if my loan can be forgiven or cancelled?

 For information on how to find out if your loan can be forgiven or cancelled, and how to apply to Teacher Loan Forgiveness or Teacher Loan Cancellation, please review the Forgiveness, Cancellation, and Discharge link on the Federal Student Aid Web site.